 Firearms are so dangerous when someone is at risk for suicide because they are the most lethal suicide attempt method.
 Additionally, the more time it takes someone to attempt suicide, the more time there is for someone to change their mind about attempting.
 Though research shows that few individuals substitute means for suicide if their preferred method is not available, if firearms are not available, the person at risk for suicide is much more likely to survive even if they attempt using another method.
 Delaying a suicide attempt can also allow suicidal crises to pass and lead to fewer suicides.
 90% of individuals who attempt suicide do not eventually go on to die by suicide.

 Temporarily reducing access to lethal means — putting time and space between someone who may attempt suicide and lethal means, specifically firearms — makes it more likely they will survive a suicide attempt.
 Though a person may consider suicide for a long time (providing opportunities for intervention and risk reduction), suicidal crises peak relatively quickly for many people.
 Access to firearms during that high-risk time period is a key factor in whether or not a person will survive.

 According to the model created by researchers from Harvard University, limiting access to lethal means may lead to (1) substituting means (which is less common) or (2) temporarily or permanently delaying suicide attempts.
 If attempts are made with substituted means, they are generally less fatal, allowing time for suicidal crises to pass and leading to fewer suicides.
 Alternatively, if suicide attempts are delayed altogether without means substitution, the suicidal crises again may pass and result in fewer suicides.
 Through either path, temporarily reducing access to firearms for individuals who are at an elevated risk of suicide is likely to reduce suicide rates at the population level.

 Model source: Barber CW & Miller MJ.
 (2014).
 Reducing a suicidal person’s access to lethal means of suicide: A research agenda.
-American Journal of Preventative Medicine.
+American Journal of Preventive Medicine.